smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

     - The name of the token.
   - `--symbol`: **string**
     - The symbol of the token.
-  - `--network`: **string**
-    - The network to deploy the token to.
-Must be a valid network name from the Hardhat config.
 - Optional:
   - `--decimals`: **integer** (default: `18`)
     - The number of decimals the token uses.